 Accompaniments and Side Dishes

-1. Raita: A cooling yogurt-based condiment mixed with diced cucumbers, onions, tomatoes, and mint leaves, seasoned with salt and roasted cumin powder.
+- Raita: This is a cool yogurt dip tossed together with chopped cucumber, onions, tomatoes, and mint leaves, all sprinkled with a bit of salt and roasted cumin powder.

-2. Salan: A tangy and spicy gravy made with tomatoes, onions, peanuts, sesame seeds, tamarind pulp, and spices.
-It adds depth and richness to the biryani.
+- Salan: Think of this as a zesty and spicy sauce made from tomatoes, onions, peanuts, sesame seeds, tamarind pulp, and various spices.
+It really brings out the rich flavors in biryani.

-3. Aloo Bharta: Mashed potatoes seasoned with mustard oil, green chilies, onions, and cilantro.
-It serves as a comforting side dish that complements the flavors of the biryani.
+- Aloo Bharta: Here, we have mashed potatoes that are perked up with mustard oil, green chilies, onions, and cilantro.
+It’s a cozy side that works perfectly with the biryani.

-4. Borhani: A traditional spiced yogurt drink flavored with mint, ginger, and cumin.
-It aids in digestion and refreshes the palate between bites of biryani.
+- Borhani: This is a classic spiced yogurt drink, flavored with mint, ginger, and cumin.
+It’s great for digestion and really helps cleanse your palate between bites of biryani.

 Enjoying biryani from Old Dhaka is not just a meal but a sensory experience, where each element, from the fragrant rice to the tender meat and flavorful accompaniments, comes together to create a symphony of flavors and textures.